dlal-group/simtext/README.md

 Output:

-Input table with additional columns containing abstracts corresponding to the PMIDs from PubMed.
+Input table with additional columns containing abstracts.

 ## T3_text_to_wordmatrix

-The tool extracts the most frequent words per entity (per row).
-Text of columns starting with "ABSTRACT" or "TEXT" are considered.
-The most frequent words are used to generate a binary matrix with rows = entities and columns = extracted words, with 0= word not frequently occurring in abstracts/text of entity and 1= word frequently present in abstracts/text of entity.
+Per row, the tool extracts the most frequent words from text in columns starting with "ABSTRACT" or "TEXT.
+The extracted words of each row are united in one large binary matrix, with 0= word not frequently occurring in text of that row and 1= word frequently present in text of that row.

 Input: